 Dr Bissan Al-Lazikani is formally trained in molecular biology and computing.
-She obtained a B.Sc.
-(Hons) in molecular biology from University College London, followed by a Masters degree in Computer Science from Imperial College.
+She obtained a BSc (Hons) in molecular biology from University College London, followed by a Masters degree in Computer Science from Imperial College.

 Upon completion of her postdoctoral, Dr Al-Lazikani joined a London-based Biotechnology company, Inpharmatica, where she led a team to development of Chemogenomics databases and tools to aid target prioritisation and drug discovery.
 These are now available to the community via a Wellcome strategic award through the ChEMBL resources at the European Bioinformatics Institute (EBI).

-Here, she led the development of the world’s largest cancer knowledgebase, canSAR and established novel approaches for objective and systematic evaluation of therapeutic targets for cancer.
-She applies these approaches to support the drug discovery efforts at the Cancer Research UK Cancer Therapeutics unit and to drive the Unit’s exploratory portfolio.
+Dr Al-Lazikani joined the Cancer Research UK Cancer Therapeutics Unit in 2009 to establish and lead the Computational Biology and Chemogenomics Team in order to innovate and apply computational techniques to cancer drug discovery.
+Here, she the led the development of the world’s largest cancer knowledgebase, canSAR, and led the development of novel approaches for objective and systematic evaluation of therapeutic targets for cancer.
+She applies these approaches for target selection and supporting the drug discovery efforts at the Cancer Research UK Cancer Therapeutics Unit and to drive the Unit’s exploratory portfolio.

 Passionate about the application of Big Data and machine learning to fight cancer, Dr Al-Lazikani is now leading the Knowledge Hub Big Data initiative to capture and analyse big clinical and preclinical data to enable data-driven adaptive therapy.
 She was appointed Head of Data Science at the ICR to help deliver the joint ICR and Royal Marsden NHS Foundation Trust research strategy.